needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ui-world-space-ui-toolkit-support.md

 ## Known limitations

+> [!IMPORTANT]
+> When using an XR headset in play mode in the Unity Editor, such as over Meta Horizon Link, it may seem as though input is not working with UI Toolkit objects in the scene.
+This is because input will not be redirected to UI Toolkit unless the Game View is in focus.
+Bringing the Game View into focus can be done by simply clicking anywhere inside the Game View window.

-- The scrollview in the in UI Toolkit station currently supports scrolling only using the horizontal and vertical handles.
-Support to grab the text area of the scrollview and scroll using the thumbstick is planned to be added in the future.
+- The scroll view in the in UI Toolkit station currently supports scrolling only using the horizontal and vertical handles.
+Support to grab the text area of the scroll view and scroll using the thumbstick is planned to be added in the future.
+- Nested elements can impede z-depth support for poke.
+A `Visual Element` that is a child of a `Visual Element` with z-depth can block the poke interaction on the parent and prevent the poke interaction updating z-depth.
+This is handled for `Button` and `Toggle`, but should be kept in mind when applying poke z-depth to generic `Visual Element` containers.